oasiswho/vcfbox/README.md

 SNP
   screen genes under the snp number
-  -snp snp_number  screen genes under the snp number
+  -snp snp_number  screen genes less than the snp number

 Output
-  options for outputting format phy, the default parameter will output fasta -phy             output sequence with relaxed-phylip format
+  options for outputting format phy, the default parameter will output fasta -phy             output sequence with relaxed-phylip format and fasta format

 Empty
   Keep the gene or discard the gene
-  -keep       Keep the gene if codon1-2 or codon3 is empty -discard    Discard the gene with empty codon1-2 or codon3
+  -keep       Keep the gene if codon1-2 or codon3 is empty -discard    Discard the gene if codon1-2 or codon3 is empty

 ```